Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Self-gravitating hadronic tubes

 \subsection{The Ansatz}

-In the study of the NLSM, the case of two flavors (that is, $N=2$) is usually considered in the literature, mainly due to its simplicity.
-However, in the general case $U(x) \in SU(N)$, it is necessary to deal with a system of $(N^2-1)$ coupled non-linear differential equations.
-Naturally, this is, in general, a very difficult task to achieve unless an appropriate Ansatz is used that allows, first, reducing the number of degrees of freedom of the system and, second, does not simply reduce to the two-flavor case.
+In the study of the NLSM, the two-flavor case ($N=2$) is usually considered in the literature due to its relative simplicity.
+However, in the general $SU(N)$ case, the pionic field $U(x) \in SU(N)$ yields a system of $(N^2-1)$ coupled non-linear differential equations.
+This represents a formidable analytical challenge unless an appropriate Ansatz is used that allows, first, reducing the number of degrees of freedom of the system and, second, does not simply reduce to the two-flavor case.

-Here, in order to construct solutions where the parameter $N$ appears explicitly in the relevant physical quantities, we will use the maximal embedding Ansatz of $SU(2)$ into $SU(N)$ in the exponential representation, following the conventions introduced in Refs. \cite{SU(N)1} and \cite{SU(N)2} in the context of the Skyrme model.
+To construct solutions where the flavor number $N$ appears explicitly in the physical observables, we employ the maximal embedding of $SU(2)$ into $SU(N)$ in the exponential representation, following the formalism developed in Refs. \cite{SU(N)1, SU(N)2}.
+In this representation, the pionic field is parametrized as: